Ayansingha22/Lung_Cancer_Detection/README.md

 The CT-Scan images are in jpg or png format to fit the model.
 The dataset contains four main folders:

-'Adenocarcinoma': contains CT-Scan images of Adenocarcinoma of the lung.
+**Adenocarcinoma**: contains CT-Scan images of Adenocarcinoma of the lung.
 Adenocarcinoma is the most common form of lung cancer, accounting for 30% of all cases overall and about 40% of all non-small cell lung cancer occurrences.

 Large cell carcinoma: contains CT-Scan images of Large-cell undifferentiated carcinoma of the lung.
 This type of lung cancer usually accounts for 10 to 15% of all cases of NSCLC.